zhackzey/IntersectNav/readme.md

 ## Human Demonstration Data

-We collected two human driving datasets named **Ped-Only** and **Ped-Veh** under this benchmark's scenarios.
+We collected three human driving datasets named **Ped-Only**, **Ped-Veh** and **Mul-Dri** under this benchmark's scenarios.
 For more details, please refer to our paper.

 **Ped-Only**: over 950 trajectories on 6 scenes.
 Only pedestrians are present.
+Collected from one driver.

 **Ped-Veh**: over 300 trajectories on 2 scenes.
 Both pedestrians and environmental vehicles are present.
+Collected from one driver.

+**Mul-Dri**: over 1500 trajectories on 6 scenes.
+Both pedestrians and environmental vehicles are present.
+Collected from ten drivers.

 [The dataset can be downloaded here](http://www.poss.pku.edu.cn/OpenDataResource/IntersectionNav2022/IntersectionNavHumanDataset.zip)